BrowserWorks/website/src/content/docs/blog/waterfox-in-2023.md

 description: In 2023, Waterfox embarked on a transformative journey.
 This pivotal year saw a resurgence of advancements, including a refreshed website, independence, and significant releases.
 ---

 ## Introduction

-In 2023, Waterfox embarked on a transformative journey.
-This pivotal year saw a resurgence of advancements, including a refreshed website, independence, and significant releases.
+In 2023, Waterfox underwent significant changes.
+This pivotal year brought a refreshed website, regained independence, and several important releases.

-## Independence Restored
+## Independence

-Waterfox celebrated a pivotal moment by reclaiming its independence, aligning its values with a renewed dedication to user-centric browsing.
-This move allowed the company to chart its own path, prioritising privacy, security, and user empowerment.
+Waterfox has regained its independence, re-emphasising something that I hold import to this project — putting users first.
+This shift allows the company to iterate a bit faster and focus more on user privacy and customisation.

 ## Website Revamp

-The Waterfox website underwent a comprehensive transformation, offering a fresh and intuitive interface to visitors.
-The updated design, coupled with improved functionality, aims to provide a seamless browsing experience and accessible information for both existing users and potential newcomers.
+The Waterfox website got a complete makeover, offering a more intuitive experience.
+With a fresh design and improved functionality, the goal is to make the website a bit more informative for new users.

 ## Notable Releases

 ### Android App Launch

-Waterfox expanded its horizons by introducing the long-awaited Android app.
-This new addition to the Waterfox ecosystem empowers users to enjoy the same privacy-focused browsing experience seamlessly on their mobile devices.
+Waterfox expanded its reach with the launch of the Android app.
+This addition lets users enjoy the same privacy-focused browsing on their mobile devices.

 ### DNS over Oblivious HTTP

-In a groundbreaking partnership with Fastly, Waterfox rolled out the DNS over Oblivious HTTP, a cutting-edge privacy feature.
-This advancement underscores Waterfox's commitment to user privacy, ensuring a secure and private browsing experience.
+In collaboration with Fastly, Waterfox introduced DNS over Oblivious HTTP, ensuring user privacy and a secure browsing experience.

 ## Ongoing Developments

 ### Vertical Tabs on the Horizon

-While slightly behind schedule, the implementation of Vertical Tabs has transitioned into full-time technical planning.
-Anticipated for testing from the end of Q1 to the start of Q2, Waterfox is thrilled to announce an upcoming partnership surrounding this feature, promising an innovative browsing experience to users.
+Vertical Tabs are in full-time technical planning.
+Expected for testing between Q1 and Q2, Waterfox is excited to announce a new partnership, promising a solid improvement on most other experiences out there.

-### Android Upgrade, WebExtensions Support and Darker Dark Theme
+### Android Upgrade, WebExtensions Support, and Darker Dark Theme

-Waterfox is actively engaged in upgrading its Android app to incorporate the latest Android Components.
-Simultaneously, efforts are underway to ensure comprehensive support for all WebExtensions, amplifying the browser's compatibility and functionality.
+Waterfox is actively upgrading its Android app and ensuring support for all WebExtensions.
+This includes moving to a monthly rolling release, keeping up with the latest Android Components versions, instead of sticking with ESR.
+Additionally, a sleeker, darker theme is in the works for those who prefer a darker tones in the UI.

-A darker, more immersive dark theme is on its way to Waterfox for Android, catering to users who prefer a sleeker, more refined browsing aesthetic.

 ### Private Search

-The privacy focused search project teased in the release notes is near ready and will be available as a closed beta soon.
-Keep your eyes peeled for an announcement post.
+A privacy-focused search project, teased earlier, is nearly ready for a closed beta.
+Stay tuned for announcements!

 ## Future Endeavours

-Looking ahead, Waterfox is poised for continued growth and innovation.
-Plans are in place to further enhance user privacy, introduce innovative features, and expand its community-driven initiatives.
-Challenges are seen as opportunities for progress, fostering an environment of continual improvement.
+Looking ahead, Waterfox is set for growth and improving the browsing experience.
+Plans include improving user privacy, introducing a few new features, and expanding community initiatives.

-The year 2023 was a milestone-filled chapter for Waterfox.
-As it strides forward, I'd like to extend my gratitude to the community.
+The year 2023 was a milestone-packed journey for Waterfox!
+As we move forward, I extend my heartfelt thanks to the community for your support.
+Here's to a great 2024!